ericmagliarditi/public_coding_examples/App_Development_Course/README.md

-# public_coding_examples
-This repository contains some coding examples.
-Feel free to reach out if you want to learn more!

-Kaggle - This directory contains a couple of jupyter notebooks from some Kaggle Data competitions that I participated in.

-16.89 - This directory contains two notebooks that show how I scripted the architecture generation & evaluation processes for Space Systems Engineering.
+# App Developement Course Directory
+This repository contains some examples of mobile applications that I developed through the iOS 11 & Swift 4 - The Complete iOS App Development Bootcamp Udemy Course.
+Note, although the code is code I wrote, the project ideas and tutorials are all property of Angela Yu - the creator of the course.